Enrollment and Housing

 Tuition and Fees

 Tuition for the four week program is $4000.
 This cost includes classes as well as copies of the course materials and the opening orientation.
 In addition, there is a $175 charge for the three field trips.
-The first field trip is a visit to the Duomo in Siena.
+The first field trip is a visit to the many museums in Siena (such as the Duomo, the Pinacoteca and and the Palazzo Pubblico).
 The second field trip is to Florence and includes a visit to the Uffizi and a visit to the Carabinieri, the Italian Police, for a speech from the Task Force devoted solely to the protection of art and cultural heritage.
 The third field trip is to a looted site and a wine tour in the countryside.
 The program will cover transportation by chartered bus, lunch, and admission to the museums.

 Students will be provided with a free electronic version and free printed copies of all materials used in the courses.
 The printed copies will be available upon arrival in Siena.
 There is no need to print the materials before arriving in Siena.